 Teachers may provide writing frames, a glossary of keywords, a simplified handout, visual scaffolding / modelling of work, demonstrations and organisation of the classroom as a starting point.
+They may also use ELKLAN strategies and materials.

 The aim is that all pupils are able to access the lesson and progress with their learning whatever their starting point is.